 Cullum Welch House is a terrace block.
-One end adjoins Crescent House; the other is separated from Great Arthur House by the way through to the inner parts of the estate.
+One end adjoins Crescent House; the other end is separated from Great Arthur House by the way through to the inner parts of the estate.
+The block contains 72 bed-sit flats.
+This block was named after Sir Cullum Welch who was Lord Mayor of the City of London in 1951.

 - Main entrance from a rear corridor